bazelbuild/bazel/site/docs/tutorial/cpp.md

 *  The [Java build tutorial](java.md) to get started with building Java applications with Bazel.

+*  The [Android application tutorial](android-app.md) to get started with building mobile applications for Android with Bazel.

-*  The [mobile application tutorial](app.md) to get started with building mobile applications for Android and iOS with Bazel.
+*  The [iOS application tutorial](ios-app.md) to get started with building mobile applications for iOS with Bazel.

 Happy building!